learn-co-curriculum/phase-0-completing-assignments-codegrade/README.md

 ```

 Now, if you've set up VS Code, type `code .` to open up a text editor window
 with access to all of the assignment's files.
-The instructions are now also
+These instructions are now also
 available on your local machine in `README.md`.

 ### Completing an Assignment